woodnx/iQbe/README.md

 - OUTPUT
   - Exercises based on real competition scenarios

-- CREATE *now developing
+- CREATE
-  - Easier to create questions than with Excel
+  - Easier to create questions
-  - Easily record words of interest in a memo
-  - Import from Excel file
+  - Import from CSV file

 - ANALYZE
   - Visualize how much you have learned